SUPERFLEX

 Snow-covered village and frozen harbour aerial view

-Aerial view of coastal area in Haukipudas (photo: Harri Tarvainen)
+Aerial view of the fishing village of Kellon Kiviniemi in Haukipudas (photo: Harri Tarvainen)

 Stone structures in park at nightfall